 This is a reflective post on my own personal leadership lessons from recent challenges.
-This includes the Corona-virus pandemic and its impacts.
-I do not claim to be a great school leader but I am constantly seeking to learn and develop, I hope you find some of these ideas useful.
+This includes the Coronavirus pandemic and its impacts.
+I do not claim to be a great school leader but I am constantly seeking to learn and develop.
 If you want to connect on Linked In use this link, I would love to hear from you.

 Navigating The Storm